unicode-org/icu/docs/userguide/strings/regexp.md

 Examples:

-*   pattern "fussball" will match "fußball or "fussball".
+*   pattern "fussball" will match "fußball" or "fussball".
-*   pattern "fu(s)(s)ball" or "fus{2}ball" will match "fussball" or "FUSSBALL" but not "fußball.
+*   pattern "fu(s)(s)ball" or "fus{2}ball" will match "fussball" or "FUSSBALL" but not "fußball".
 *   pattern "ß" will find occurrences of "ss" or "ß".
 *   pattern "s+" will not find "ß".